mamun2519/learn-devOps-concept/os/readme.md

 ⇒ command ⇒ # command1 | command2

+### Linux GREP Command

+⇒ It means “Global regular expression print”

+⇒ Grep command searches for a particular string/keyword from a file and prints lines matching a pattern.

+⇒ it checks line by line and prints lines matching given pattern.

 ### SSH

 SSH (Secure Shell) is a network protocol that provides secure access to remote systems over an unsecured network.